 Assets under management in ESG-oriented funds grew 40 per cent to €684bn over the four years to the end of 2018, according to Morningstar, with 290 ESG-oriented open-ended and exchange-traded funds (ETFs) launched in 2018.

 While in the US, a record number of new ESG-oriented open-ended funds and ETFs launched last year (37), and assets under management more than doubled from approximately $40bn €45bn) in 2013 to nearly $90bn (€101bn) in 2018.

 EU leads climate change fight

-Morningstar said the “most comprehensive and ambitious approach” to regulation in this area has come from the European Union, which “has committed itself to leading the global fight against climate change”.
+Morningstar said the “most comprehensive and ambitious approach” to ESG regulation has come from the European Union, which “has committed itself to leading the global fight against climate change”.

 However, in the US, Morningstar said “policy on ESG has become part of the partisan divide among policymakers, as the Department of Labour under President Donald Trump has tried to weaken Obama-era guidance that aimed to make it easier for retirement plans to offer sustainable investments as options”.

 Andy Pettit, director of policy research, EMEA at Morningstar, said: “ESG investing in the US is at an earlier stage of development, compared to Europe.